 - BOB single stroller (great for shade, naps, and for carrying things!)

-At first, we stuck to tents and covered venues because even at 83°, it was very warm and very sunny!
+At first, we stuck to tents and covered venues because even at 83 degrees it was very warm and very sunny!
 We had come with three objectives: hear the Panorama Jazz Band, visit the Kids Tent, and see Ben Harper.
 After checking out the blues and jazz tents, we went to the covered Lagniappe Stage to hear our chosen band.
-This was important because the lead singer/clarinetist, Ben Schenck, is Jack’s music teacher at the Waldorf School.
-Jack is a big “Mr. Ben” fan and so we knew he’d be excited to see him perform.
-We were not disappointed (by the performance or by Jack’s reaction!)
+This was important because the lead singer/clarinetist, Ben Schenck, was our son’s music teacher at the Waldorf School.
+Our son was a big “Mr. Ben” fan and so we knew he’d be excited to see him perform.
+We were not disappointed (by the performance or by our son’s reaction!)

 We then caught the end of the Lost Bayou Ramblers at the Fais Do Do stage.
 This was our first outside stage of the day, and we found a spot for our picnic blanket.
-Jack didn’t pay much attention to the music, but he was happy to have a snack and listen to me read.
-Cora was happy just to crawl around.
+Our toddler didn’t pay much attention to the music, but he was happy to have a snack and listen to me read.
+The baby was happy just to crawl around.

 The heat drove us next to the Plum St. Snowball stand, giving Jack a red mustache for the rest of the day.
 We made a brief attempt to visit the Acura Stage, but it was too crowded for our crew, so we decided to head to the Kids Tent.
-By the time we got there, Jack had fallen asleep in the stroller, so we made our way over to the Gentilly Stage to set up in time for Ben Harper.
+By the time we got there, our toddler had fallen asleep in the stroller, so we made our way over to the Gentilly Stage to set up in time for Ben Harper.
 This has been my favorite spot each Jazz Fest, and we were able to spread out and enjoy the music.
-Sara, Cora, and I made the rounds of the food vendors and came back with crawfish bread, an alligator pie, and some Angelo’s Bakery macaroons.
+A few of us made the rounds of the food vendors and came back with crawfish bread, an alligator pie, and some Angelo’s Bakery macaroons.

 In the end, Jazz Fest was fun for this family!